On the Web…

 “RIGHT TO BARE ARMS” — ???
 No one has tried to ban short-sleeves, yet.

 “RIGHT AWAY” — “Why did you hit the other car?”
 “He was in my Right Away!
 And I’m in a hurry!”
 Right-of-ways: When you have to get there right away.
-Almost sorta makes sense.

-“NOONE” — It’s not “noone,” “none,” “no-one,” but, “no one”, with a space between NO and ONE.
+“NOONE” — It’s not “noone,” “none,” “no-one,” but, “no one”, with a space between no and one.
 But it is confusing, because of the word, “someone,” which doesn’t have a space.
 A lot of spelling mistakes must be due to this type of conflict by analogy.
 How about “gauge?”
 I often write it incorrectly as “guage,” then do a double-take and correct it to “gauge,” and I often see it misspelled in the same way by others.
 Got to be because of a confusion with the spelling of “guard,” no?
 Funny, though, how “guard” never shows up as “gaurd.”

 “IN TACT” — Saw this twice already today.
 Not only jamming words together, but the opposite affliction of breaking words in two, seems to be going around.